calebchampion/P2WPKH_BIP84_Addresses/README.md

 ## Understanding bitcoin addresses in the P2WPKH form
 ### Directions

-    $ pip install bitcoinlib as btclib
+    $ pip install pandas as pd